Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Conclusion

 In this paper, we have demonstrated the potential of incorporating the DRF, a parametric human driving behaviour model, in a multi-agent traffic simulator to build a full development cycle that can continuously improve the performance of IL models.
 With the expressivity and interpretability of the DRF, we can generate critical scenarios with DRF-based agents that are parameterised to act adversarially to the ego IL policy.
 These generated critical scenarios are proven to be more challenging for the ego IL policy to handle than the recorded scenarios from the logged data.
 Moreover, weak policies are more easily detected from the validation with critical scenarios.
 To enhance the weak policy, we use DRF to encode desired driving behaviours to augment the expert demonstrations.
 By retraining the IL model with augmented data, the IL model achieves safer driving.
-The IL policy learnt via retraining is also more robust as it is applicable to both critical scenarios with adversarial agents and recorded scenarios from logged data.
-We also proposed to improve (re)training efficiency by adding the spline parameterisation to Lyft Urban Driver.
-We show that our model, even developed with 30 times less training resource, outperforms Lyft Urban Driver.
+The IL policy learnt via retraining is more robust as it is applicable to both critical scenarios with adversarial agents and recorded scenarios from logged data.
+We also show an improved (re)training efficiency by using the spline trajectory parameterisation.
+For future work, the theory and formulation of DRF should be studied more in-depth to further enhance the realism and diversity of generated critical scenarios.